 · Leave the area after you spray.
 The bear will take a few minutes to recover, but if it’s determined, it may come back angrier than before.
 Use this time to get as far away as possible.

 · Practice beforehand.
 Bear spray isn’t the cheapest thing in your camping kit, so you may be tempted not to “waste” a can on practice.
-But do you really want to go into a life and death situation with no practice?
+Thankfully, most companies sell “practice cans” so you can gain experience before hitting the backcountry.
+Do you really want to go into a life and death situation with no practice?
 We didn’t think so.

 Here are a few recommendations for good, field-tested bear sprays.